Angus steer price a new reality at start of Tenterfield weaner sale selling season

-Tenterfield yarded 3491 head of store cattle at the first weaner sale of the year selling to a top of $1600.98 a head for a run of 36 Angus steers produced by Craig Brown, Tenterfield.
+Tenterfield yarded 3491 head of store cattle at the first weaner sale of the year selling to a top of $1600.98 a head at 454 cents a kilogram for a run of weaned Angus steers, 352 kilograms at 10-12 months, produced by Craig and Rachel Brown, Tenterfield.

 The 929 weaner heifers averaged 420.3c/kg or $1116.89 to reach a top bid of 484c/kg and $1433.53, for Angus calves produced by the Lemberg family at Knockdon Park, Black Swamp Road.